About Paratubal Cysts

 Paratubal cysts typically do not cause symptoms in their early stages.
 They are often discovered incidentally during a gynecological exam or unrelated surgical procedure.
 As they progress or become more severe, the following symptoms may occur:

-• Complications: In some cases, paratubal cysts can lead to complications such as hemorrhage (internal bleeding), torsion (twisting of the cyst), or fallopian tube rupture.
+- Complications: In some cases, paratubal cysts can lead to complications such as hemorrhage (internal bleeding), torsion (twisting of the cyst), or fallopian tube tears.

 It's important to note that paratubal cysts may dissolve on their own over time.
 However, if the cyst is large or causing significant symptoms, surgical removal may be necessary.
 Always consult with your healthcare professional for an accurate diagnosis and appropriate management.